 Bernie Wagenblast is like the Siri of public transportation in the New York/New Jersey region, sort of.
-Except he doesn’t live inside iphones, he lives in Cranford, NJ.
+Except he doesn’t live inside iPhones, he lives in Cranford, NJ.
 And most importantly, he never gets a snarky attitude.

 The Port Authority (PA) was the first agency to discover Wagenblast’s cheerful voice.
 In fact, he still answers the Port Authority’s main switchboard and the PATH customer service line.
 He’s a regular on AirTrain JFK and AirTrain Newark.
 He’s the upbeat voice heard inside South Jersey trains and NYC subway cars.
 He identifies the station and how long the wait will be between trains inside Port Authority Transit Corporation (PATCO) stations between South Jersey and Philadelphia.
-Portfolio was curious about Wagenblast and recently put a few questions to him.
+Metropolitan Airport News was curious about Wagenblast and recently put a few questions to him.

 First the obvious question: The surname Wagenblast is very unique.
 Do you like your name?